approov/quickstart-ionic-advancedhttp/README.md

 Your Approov onboarding email should contain a link allowing you to access [Live Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs).
 After you've run your app with Approov integration you should be able to see the results in the live metrics within a minute or so.
 At this stage you could even release your app to get details of your app population and the attributes of the devices they are running upon.

 ## NEXT STEPS
 To actually protect your APIs there are some further steps.
-Approov provides two different options for protecting APIs:
+Approov provides two different options for protection:

 * [API PROTECTION](https://github.com/approov/quickstart-cordova-advancedhttp/blob/master/API-PROTECTION.md): You should use this if you control the backend API(s) being protected and are able to modify them to ensure that a valid Approov token is being passed by the app.
 An [Approov Token](https://approov.io/docs/latest/approov-usage-documentation/#approov-tokens) is short lived crytographically signed JWT proving the authenticity of the call.